martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 contains the same contents as a TLS 1.3 `CertificateRequest` message, but can be sent over any TLS version.

-The `CERTIFICATE_REQUEST` frame MUST NOT be sent by clients.
-A `CERTIFICATE_REQUEST` frame received by a server SHOULD be rejected with a stream error of type `PROTOCOL_ERROR`.
+The `CERTIFICATE_REQUEST` frame SHOULD NOT be sent to a peer which has not advertised support for HTTP-layer certificate authentication.

 The `CERTIFICATE_REQUEST` frame MUST be sent on stream zero.
 A `CERTIFICATE_REQUEST` frame received on any other stream MUST be rejected with a stream error of type